Types of work based learning experiences

-Discover the types of workplace experiences you can take part in.
+Discover the types of work based experiences you can take part in.

 Job shadowing allows you to observe someone in their role rather than engage in hands-on experience.
 Spending a half-day or day watching a professional go about their job will give you a new understanding of what their career involves day-to-day, and whether it’s an option you can see for yourself.

 Work based learning

 Work based learning experiences typically last for 3-5 days and provide an overview of a workplace or industry.
 You might be required to do some simple tasks, but you'll primarily be learning about how the organisation operates, and engaging with people in different roles.

 Visits to organisations are a way for you to get a behind-the-scenes look at life in a variety of workplaces.
 Joining an organisation visit is an interactive way to learn about different careers without a hefty time commitment.
 On the visit, you will tour the organisation, and have the opportunity to network, meet with team members, ask questions and learn about career paths and opportunities within the field.
 You might be given a basic activity to complete.